Frequently Asked Questions

 Here are the answers to these practical questions so you can get on the road to successful red light therapy for your animals.

 Smaller animals generally require less intense light exposure while larger animals require more for successful treatment.
 The size of an animal is inversely proportional to the distance the animal should be from the light source.
-Consider the device manufacturer’s recommended minimum usage distance (the distance from which you as a person would administer therapy for yourself).
+Consider the RLT Home's recommended minimum usage distance (the distance from which you as a person would administer therapy for yourself).
 Consider the animal’s size in comparison to that of a human being when determining the appropriate positioning.
-If you are unsure, you can always email the manufacturer with your questions.
+If you are unsure, you can always email us with your questions.

 Animal Fur, Feathers, and Skin